nathanmbicho/nathanmbicho/README.md

 - 👋 Hi, I’m Nathan Mbicho
-- 👀 a +3yrs experienced Golang Developer
+- 👀 an experienced Golang Developer doing much

 <!---
 nathanmbicho/nathanmbicho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.